MyNameIsTakenOMG/certified-k8s-admin/README.md

  - monitor cluster components
    - monitor: `Metrics Server`: one instance per cluster, and in-memory solution. in `kubelet`, there's sub component `container advisor` used to gather metrics from pods and then make them available for `Metrics Server`.
 To install `Metrics Server`(minikube or other...)...
 To view metrics, `kubectl top node`, `kubectl top pod`
  - managing application logs: `kubectl logs -f <pod name> <explicitly specify container name if there are more than one>`

+## Application LifeCycle Management
+ - rolling updates and rollbacks
+   - rollout and versioning: when creating a new `deployment`, a new `rollout` gets triggered which will create a new `revision`, which helps us keep track of the changes made to our deployment and enables us to roll back to the previous version if needed.
+   - command: `kubectl rollout status deployment/<deployment name>` / `kubectl rollout history deployment/<deployment name>`
+   - deployment strategy: recreate(application downtime), rolling updates(default)
+   - kubectl apply: `kubectl apply -f <deployment filename>` or `kubectl set image deployment/<deployment name> <image name and version>`
+   - rollback: `kubectl rollout undo deployment/<deployment name>`
+ - application commands: `docker file` `CMD` and docker command: `ENTRYPOINT`, `CMD`
+ - application-commands and arguements:  in kubernetes env, or pod definition,  `ENTRYPOINT` --> `spec.containers.command`, `CMD` --> `spec.containers.args`
+ - configure environment variables in applications: under the `spec.containers.env`, we can have name-value pairs for env variables, or using `configmap`, `secret` objects refs
+   - configmap: can be injected entirely into pod using `envFrom`
+     - create imperatively: `kubectl create configmap <configmap name> --from-literal=<key>=<value> --from-literal=...` or `kubectl create configmap <name> --from-file=<path>`
+     - create declaratively: `kubectl create -f`
+     - configmaps in pods:
+       - entire configmap: `envFrom`
+       - single env: `env`
+       - volumes: `volumes.configmap`
+ - configure secrets in applications:
+   - create secrets imperatively: similar to configmap
+   - create secrets declaratively: similar to configmap
+   - encode secrets: `echo -n 'password' | base64 `
+   - view secret: `kubectl describe secret <secret name>` , `kubectl get secret <secret name> -o yaml`
+   - decode secret: `echo -n 'password' | base64 --decode`
+   - secrets in pods: similar to configmap, entire file, single value, volume
+   - **note:** secrets are not encrypted.
+Don't checkin secret in source control management (like github). considering encrypt secrets in ETCD.
+Anyone in the same namespace can access the secrets, considering using RBAC.
+Considering using 3rd parth secret provider, like AWS, Azure or GCP.
+ - demo: encrypt secrets at rest --> the point is to check if `kube-apiserver` already enabled the `--encryption-provider-config`, otherwise create a `encryptionconfiguration` file, mount this file as a volume onto `kube-apiserver` pod config file.
+ - multiple containers pods:
+ - Multi-container Pods Design Patterns: There are 3 common patterns, when it comes to designing multi-container PODs.
+The first and what we just saw with the logging service example is known as a side car pattern.
+The others are the adapter and the ambassador pattern.
+But these fall under the CKAD curriculum and are not required for the CKA exam.
+So we will be discuss these in more detail in the CKAD course.
+ - InitContainers: at times you may want to run a process that runs to completion in a container.
+For example a process that pulls a code or binary from a repository that will be used by the main web application.
+That is a task that will be run only  one time when the pod is first created.
+Or a process that waits  for an external service or database to be up before the actual application starts.
+That's where `initContainers` comes in.
+An `initContainer` is configured in a pod like all other containers, except that it is specified inside a `initContainers` section.
+When a POD is first created the initContainer is run, and the process in the initContainer must run to a completion before the real container hosting the application starts.
+You can configure multiple such initContainers as well, like how we did for multi-containers pod.
+In that case each init container is run `one at a time in sequential order`.
+If any of the initContainers fail to complete, Kubernetes restarts the Pod repeatedly until the Init Container succeeds.
+ - Self Healing Applications: Kubernetes supports self-healing applications through ReplicaSets and Replication Controllers.
+The replication controller helps in ensuring that a POD is re-created automatically when the application within the POD crashes.
+It helps in ensuring enough replicas of the application are running at all times.
+Kubernetes provides additional support to check the health of applications running within PODs and take necessary actions through Liveness and Readiness Probes.
+However these are not required for the CKA exam and as such they are not covered here.
+These are topics for the Certified Kubernetes Application Developers (CKAD) exam and are covered in the CKAD course.
+##